Energy Sector PhD Thesis Award

 - The RSC Energy Sector Committee decides the prize winner based on a recommendation by the PhD Award Sub-Committee and this decision cannot be challenged.

 The application must contain:

-- A pro forma application (downloaded from this website).
+- A pro forma application

 - Candidates should note that the content of their Executive Summary is not the abstract of the thesis and will be the primary source of the judges’ consideration.

 - A letter from their main PhD supervisor recommending the candidate for consideration for this prize and confirming that the candidate meets the criteria for eligibility for the competition.